 I listen to Amelia and when she speaks, her speaking voice is at a very low pitch for a female yet occasionally breaks into a high pitch.
 When she laughs, her voice is normal.
-When I ask her to yell, she hesitates at this vocal task.
+When I ask her to yell, she hesitates at this vocal task, even smiling a bit at me while she waits and adds, "you want me to yell?.
 When I have her sing a high pitch, her voice is very clear and she smiles, somewhat inappropriately.
 I examine Amelia’s vocal cords with an endoscope and her vocal cords are normal in appearance, though she is often holding them apart during phonation.
 She happens to be speaking with her thyroarytenoid muscles relaxed and her surrounding neck muscles very tight.
 She has a nonorganic dysphonia.
 She can speak with a clear voice at the higher pitches, so I start there and then gradually move her speaking pitch lower until she has a clear voice at her normal speaking pitch.
 Within a half hour she can even change from a hoarse voice to a clear voice on command.
 Her hoarseness has resolved in the office.

 Bacterial infections of the larynx are rather uncommon.
 Some may cause severe swelling and even airway narrowing as well as rather significant pain.
 Occasionally I see low grade chronic staphylococcal infections that cause a dry crust to form on the vocal cords.
 Consequently, antibiotic treatment of hoarseness is quite low on my list of treatment options for acute laryngitis.